Art & Culture | Canadian Politics | Constitution & Courts | Economics | International Politics

 Vancouver Courier (December 26, 2000)

 Somewhere on the front page of Conrad Black’s National Post you’d think there would be a picture of St. Jude, the patron saint of lost causes.
-Twice this fall, the paper’s editors and editorialists failed spectacularly to impose their proprietor’s political weltanschauung on the Canadian public. ...read more
+Twice this fall, the paper’s editors and editorialists failed spectacularly to impose their proprietor’s political Weltanschauung on the Canadian public. ...read more

 Readers hoping for news get railroaded by celebrity Twain